 Payment Plans for rental delinquency will not exceed a six (6)-month period.
 All other Payment Plans must assure that the full payment is made within a period not to exceed twelve (12) months.
 All Payment Plans must be in writing or other format as requested and are not effective until signed by both parties.
 Failure to comply with the terms of the Payment Plan may subject the household to eviction.

-Family Debts Due to Fraud/Non-Reporting of Information/Program Fraud
+Family Debts Due to Fraud/Non-Reporting of Information/Program Fraud deceive or mislead the Housing Authority.

 Program Fraud and Abuse is to: